Defining an attribute

 Attribute

-Specify or select a name and specify a description for the attribute.
+Specify or select a name and provide a description for the attribute.

 Column Heading

-Specify the column heading that you want to define for transaction attributes.
+Specify the column heading to define for transaction attributes.
 If you are not using transaction attributes, then leave this field blank.

 Element Name